 In the case of an emergency, the priority immediately becomes that of the emergency services.
 In order to provide a safe and quick passing of any emergency vehicle, the stewards and event professionals attached to the event will manage the movement of the cyclists on the route accordingly.
 In addition to this, participants will be briefed in advance of the event on the protocol if they see or hear an emergency vehicle approaching and should always be alert.

-All emergency services have been involved with every step of the planning of this event and are fully satisfied that they can operate as normal with the plans in place.
+All emergency services are involved with every step of the planning of this event and we will ensure they are fully satisfied that they can operate as normal with the plans in place.

 How can people get around the road closures?

 Footpaths and pavements will not be affected, and pedestrians will be able to continue to use these as well as existing crossing points.
 On some sections of the route there is a lack of suitable footpaths and pedestrian access to the road will be facilitated for access purposes only.
 Please take extra care when navigating roads along the route and ask an event steward for assistance if you are unsure.